NCEA/ncea-website/content/about.md

 * Compliance with the Department of Education’s Code of Conduct
 * Yearly training for teaching development
 * A letter of authorisation addressed to the schools and authorisation card
-* An approved teaching curriculum
+* An approved teaching curriculum - [Think Faith](https://www.cepstore.com.au/thinkfaith)